pact-foundation/pact-js/README.md

     _NOTE_: If using this approach, you *must* be careful to clear out existing pact files (e.g. `rm ./pacts/*.json`) before you run tests to ensure you don't have left over requests that are no longer relevent.

+### Publishing Pacts to a Broker and Tagging Pacts

 ### Provider API Testing

 Once you have created Pacts for your Consumer, you need to validate those Pacts against your Provider.
 The Verifier object provides the following API for you to do so: